ToolzYard Blog

 JWT Decode vs JWT Verify: What’s the Difference and Why It Matters

-JWT tokens are widely used in authentication and authorization workflows.
-But many developers confuse decoding a JWT with verifying a JWT.
-These are not the same thing, and understanding the difference is important for both security and debugging.
+JWT tokens are widely used in login systems, API authentication, authorization flows, and session handling.
+But many developers — especially beginners — confuse decoding a JWT with verifying a JWT.
+These two actions are related, but they are not the same thing.
+That difference matters a lot when security is involved.

 What is a JWT?